shanhe2/ai201-project1-unofficial-guide-starter/planning.md

 ## Domain

 <!-- What domain did you choose?
 Why is this knowledge valuable and hard to find through official channels? -->
+The domain I choose is campus community.
+Information about the campus community is crucial because it dictates a student's actual day-to-day college experience and sense of belonging.
+Some of the information is hard to find because official university resources like admission wesites are designed for marketing and administration.
+These resources are lack of unfiltered, real-time, peer-to-peer insights.

 ---